dantasfaria/dantasfaria/README.md

 My name is Gabriel Dantas, 25 years old 👴, brazilian 🇧🇷, graduated in law 🎓 but found my passion in Tech 💻

-I am a Front-End Developer specilized in React.js 📚
+I am a Front-End Developer specialized in React.js 📚

 Currently in a Fullstack Engineer Codecademy course 📖 and recently finished a React.js course from @RaroLabs!